sourcegraph/handbook/content/engineering/search/iteration_log.md

   - Implement better metrics to alert on
   - Get first minimal alerts working
 - **Work log:**
+  - 2021-03-27: Added a prometheus metric for overall search latency
+  - 2021-03-29: Modified search-blitz to use a yaml config, have named queries, independently scheduled queries, and identify itself with a user-agent string.
+Additionally, added streaming support and moved it into sourcegraph/sourcegraph.
+  - 2021-04-01: Created a sourcegraph.com-only dashboard for monitoring sentinel queries

 ## Code Monitoring
 - **Owner(s):** Juliana